OCG-labs/brikx/README.md

-brikx
+Brikx
 =====

-brikx is a generic theme based off One Theme
+Brikx is a generic theme based off One Theme